JeanBertinR/shinyML/README.md

 </p>

-With `shinyML`, you can compare your favorite regression models issued from H2O or Spark frameworks without any effort.
+With `shinyML`, you can compare your favorite regression or classification models issued from H2O or Spark frameworks without any effort.

 ### Installation